-Attackers can only get their hands on what’s stored during a database, so make sure that you’re not storing any tip that does not got to be there.
-Actively manage the info so you’ll delete any information that you simply don’t need from the database.
+Attackers can only get their hands on what’s stored in a database, so make sure that you’re not storing any tip that does not get to be there.
+Actively manage the info, so you’ll delete any information that you simply don’t need from the database.
 Data that has got to be retained for compliance or other purposes are often moved to safer storage – perhaps offline — which is a smaller amount vulnerable to database security threats.

-In a similar vein, make sure you delete any history files (such because the MySQL history file ~/.mysql_history) that are written by a server during the first install procedure.
-While these files are useful to research if the install fails, if the installation is successful they need no value to you but can contain information that is effective to attackers.
+In a similar vein, make sure you delete any history files (such as the MySQL history file ~/.mysql_history) that are written by a server during the first install procedure.
+While these files are useful to research if the installation fails, if the installation is successful they need no value to you but can contain information that is effective to attackers.

 Manage Database Access Tightly:

 You should aim for the smallest amount number of individuals possible to possess access to the database.
-Administrators should have only the bare minimum privileges they have to try to to their job, and only during times while they have access.
+Administrators should have only the bare minimum privileges they have to try to do their job, and only during times when they have access.
 For smaller organizations, this might not be practical, but at the very least permissions should be managed using groups or roles instead of granted directly.

 On top of this, it’s knowing to ensure standard account security procedures are followed: